-The WTC academic department provides testing services for individuals with disabilities to help them discover their strengths and weaknesses in areas such as reading, math and writing skills or assess their readiness for college.
+The WTC academic department provides testing services for individuals with disabilities to help them discover their strengths and weaknesses in areas such as reading, math and writing skills or to assess their readiness for college.
 WTC has many assessment tools that can be tailored to best meet each individual’s needs.
 The results of these assessments can help consumers and their DORS counselors realistically plan for training programs and employment.